This glossary includes various terms relevant to the contents of this site.

 Registrar authorized by PIR to register .ORG domain names.
 Authorized registrars have completed a rigorous business and technical process.
 All .ORG-authorized registrars also are accredited by ICANN.

-Individual, role or organization designated to receive the invoice for domain name registration and re-registration fees.
+Individual, role or organisation designated to receive the invoice for domain name registration and re-registration fees.

 Individuals or entities associated with domain name records.
 Typically, third parties with specific inquiries or concerns will use contact records to determine who should act on specific issues related to a domain name record.
 Typically, there are three contact types associated with a domain name record: the administrative contact, the billing contact and the technical contact.